Kumamiee/colorterm/README.md

 ## Usage

 Simply stream the constants from the `Kumalib::color` namespace to `std::cout`.
-Always remember to use `reset` to restore the default terminal color.
+Always remember to use `Kumalib::color::reset` to restore the default terminal color.

 ```cpp
 #include <iostream>